 Ash, a 1996 graduate of Drake University with a degree in secondary education, was a defensive back for the Bulldogs.
 His career was cut short by injuries, including a knee injury that ended his senior season prematurely but ultimately gave him his first opportunity to coach as a student assistant.

-Ash has his master's degree from Iowa State (education).
-He has two children: a son, Tanner; and a daughter, Jacey.
+Ash has his master’s degree from Iowa State (education).
+He and his wife, Doreen, are expecting their first child together this spring.
+Ash also has a son, Tanner; and a daughter, Jacey.

 Chris Ash Quick Facts